i2p/i2p.i2p/Docker.md

 ### Firewalled vs Non-Firewalled

-- **Firewalled** (no `EXT_PORT` set): The router can only make outgoing connections.
+- **Firewalled** (external I2NP port not reachable): The router can only make outgoing connections.
 This works but reduces performance and your ability to contribute to the network.
-- **Non-Firewalled** (`EXT_PORT` set and port published): The router accepts incoming connections.
+- **Non-Firewalled** (external I2NP port reachable): The router accepts incoming connections.
 This improves performance and helps the I2P network.

 To achieve non-firewalled status, you must:
-1. Set the `EXT_PORT` environment variable
+1. Set `EXT_PORT` (or use the default `12345`)
-2. Publish that port for both TCP and UDP
+2. Publish that same port number for both host and container on TCP and UDP
 3. Ensure your firewall/router allows traffic on that port

 ### Binding and Remote Access

-All services except I2NP are bound to the local docker IP by default.
-This means they are only accessible from the Docker host machine (via published ports) and to the docker network.
-This is by design because the router serves other applications on the docker network.
-It is also not possible to work around this on the default docker network, where `localhost` resolves to the container IP and `127.0.0.1` is not used.
-You can expose them to the host using port-forwarding in your `docker` command or `docker-compose.yaml`.
+All services except I2NP use `IP_ADDR` as their bind address (Router Console, I2CP, SAM, and client tunnels).

+If `IP_ADDR` is unset, the entrypoint derives it automatically:

+- **Host network mode:** Uses `127.0.0.1` to keep services local to the host.
+- **Bridge/default Docker network:** Uses the container's default-route source IPv4 (typically the container bridge IP), with fallback to `hostname -i`, then `127.0.0.1`.

+This default behavior is intentional: in bridge mode, binding to the container IP allows published ports and same-network containers to reach services.
+In host mode, binding to loopback avoids exposing admin/proxy ports broadly.

 To access the Router Console from a remote machine, use an SSH tunnel: